benchmark-subsetting/cere/README.md

 `/proc/sys/kernel/randomize_va_space` is set to 1.
 This is the default on most linux distribution.

-v0.1.0 of CERE is an alpha release, if you experience bugs during capture and replay please report them using the issue tracker.
+CERE is an alpha release, if you experience bugs during capture and replay please report them using the issue tracker.
 Thanks !

 ### Documentation